A Donor’s Guide to Strategic Political Giving

 Early money means robust, year-round operations.

-Year-round organizing means more voter registrations, voter contact, and education; higher (and earlier) voter turnout; and better efforts to count every vote and to ensure and defend fair results.
+Year-round organizing means more voter registrations and education, higher (and earlier) voter turnout, and better efforts to count every vote and to ensure fair results.

 This is not a real electoral college map (yet) – but it could be if we stay in this for the long haul.

-What if we could reliably win durable majorities by multiple percentage points?
+What if we could win durable majorities by multiple percentage points?

 From “Boom and Bust” to “Build and Win” funding

-Ultimately, political giving is about creating a nation where every community can thrive.
+Ultimately, political giving is about creating a nation where everyone can thrive.
 Elections are a means to an end.
 They set the conditions under which we can make progress.

 Long-term change takes long-term investment.